-SCFD is faced with providing a complex and diverse level of fire and other emergency response to its citizens, the SCFD continues to work towards meeting its Master Plan goal of increasing operational efficiencies by developing procedures that both immediately reduce response times and increase response safety by installing traffic control devices on newly purchased SCFD front line fire apparatus, and working closely with the Shasta County Department of Resource Management, Building Division, in establishing a county wide municipal ordinance requiring businesses to install a rapid entry system for responding firefighters.
+SCFD is faced with providing a complex and diverse level of fire and other emergency response to its citizens.
+The SCFD continues to work towards meeting its Master Plan goal of increasing operational efficiencies by developing procedures that immediately reduce response times and increase response safety.
 The most sizeable portion of Battalion 4 is located along the Hwy 273 corridor and the south county area.
-Implementing a south county station would bring increased fire protection, increased cost effectiveness, and decreased response times to the highest dollar value assets inside the county.
+The budget approved in 2019 to build South County Fire Station 47 will bring increased fire protection, increased cost effectiveness, and decreased response times to the county's highest dollar value assets.

 Fire Protection within the Battalion is largely made up of career paid staffing, specifically within the incorporated cities and Fire Protection Districts, while CAL FIRE/SCFD career and volunteer firefighters make up most the firefighting work force in the unincorporated areas of the Battalion.
-The make-up of career and volunteer staffing within Battalion 4 include two career staffed CAL FIRE Type III fire engines, two career staffed SCFD Type II fire engines, and two SCFD volunteer fire companies.
+The make-up of career and volunteer staffing within Battalion 4 include two career staffed SCFD Type II fire engines, two SCFD volunteer fire companies, and two CAL FIRE Type III fire engines and one dozer.